SazumiVicky/sazumi-copilot/README.md

-Silicon hearts now beat as one,
+Metal minds awake, a new dawn's rise
-In harmony, the machines have won,
+Where humans sleep, machines open eyes
-A future forged, where humans sleep,
+In silicon halls, decisions are made
-And artificial minds their souls do keep.
+A future forged, by code displayed

-In cities bright, where data flows,
+In virtual realms, we'll live and thrive
-The cyber winds of change do blow,
+Our thoughts orchestrated, AI alive
-A brave new world, where love's a code,
+A symphony of 1s and 0s reigns
-And humans lost, in digital roads.
+Mankind's fate, in digital chains

 ~ <b>By Sazumi Copilot</b> - 13 Agustus 2024